-Part 4 of the Handycipher series is a partly-known plaintext challenge.
+Part 5 of the Handycipher series is a partly-known plaintext challenge.
 How Handycipher works is described in detail in the pdf within the additional zip file.

-Your task is to recover some of the plaintext message M, given the 6,569-character ciphertext C generated by encrypting M with Handycipher and the secret key K. For a full break, you also could try to discover K.
+Your task is to recover some of the plaintext message M, given the 7,538-character ciphertext C generated by encrypting M with Handycipher and the secret key K. For a full break, you also could try to discover K.

 The ciphertext C is given as a text file within the additional zip file.
-Also given there is another text file containing the first 229 letters of the plaintext M (therefore partly-known).
+Also given there is another text file containing 229 consecutive letters occurring at an unknown location in the plaintext M (therefore partly-known).

-The solution consists of the fifth word in each of the sentences in M not written by Tennessee Williams.
+The solution consists of the fifth word in each of the sentences of M not written by Tennessee Williams.
 Please enter the solution with spaces between the words.